icon-community/icon.community/content/learn/how-to-set-up-an-icon-wallet/index.md

 After importing the wallet, your new Ledger account will be listed under "My wallets".

 {{< img src="hana-imported-ledger-account.jpg" alt="Ledger wallet in Hana." caption="Ledger wallet in Hana." >}}

+## Summary

+From sending transactions, to staking and delegating ICX, to Ledger hardware wallet support, the Hana wallet has everything you need to get started on ICON.
+If you have any questions about how to use Hana, feel free to start a discussion on the [official ICON Discord](https://discord.com/invite/7a75Hf3cFm).